LPWA Turns 5G Challenges into Billions of Dollars in Opportunity by 2020

 However, it may take time for businesses to mature their infrastructure, apps, and proof of concepts to take full advantage of the high-speed, low-latency connectivity of 5G.
 Until then, LPWA technology can help create a foundation for data-driven, sensor-reliant operations that accelerate the adoption and value of 5G.

 Are you ready to take advantage of the power of 5G?
 Telit makes it easy to get started.
-Our IoT experts will help you determine the best combination of LPWA modules and custom IoT data plan for your needs. today to start creating your smart business solution.
+Our IoT experts will help you determine the best combination of LPWA modules and custom IoT data plan for your needs.
+Request a project review or development kit today to start creating your smart business solution.